Trondheim Spektrum

 Trondheim Spektrum (formerly Nidarøhallen) is a multi-purpose indoor arena in Trondheim, Norway.
 It is located on the peninsula of Øya next to the Nidelven river.
-It is the home arena for women's handball team Byåsen HE.
+It is the home arena for men's basketball team Nidaros Jets and the alternate arena for Kolstad Håndball when playing EHF Champions League matches.
 A new arena was completed in 2019 and replaced the largest multi-use hall in the same location.
 The eight former halls originally went by the name Nidarøhallen.

 Next to the halls is the athletics facility Øya stadion and the Trondhjems Tennis Club (TTK) with four outdoor clay courts and indoor tennis hall.

 History

 Old building

 The original halls were built in three stages.
 Halls A and B were designed by architects Pran & Torgersen and were opened in 1963.
 Further halls was added in 1971 (hall C) and 1980 (hall G), this was followed by stage 3 (halls D and E/H) in 1988 which was designed by Lien & Risan architectural office.
-The eighth (hall F) was added in 2000. to Old Trondheim Spectrum had a floor area of 15,000 m² spread over eight multi-use halls.
+The eighth (hall F) was added in 2000.
+The old Trondheim Spectrum had a floor area of 15,000 m2 spread over eight multi-use halls.
 The main hall had 3,400 seats and space for around 4,500 people standing.

 Trondheim Spektrum also had 1,000 square meters of meeting rooms in different sizes from 80 to 480 square meters.
 The facility had its own press center which consisted of two study rooms, three offices and a meeting room.
 A tennis club, with four outdoor courts, and a catering company also had premises within the complex.

 New modern building

 From summer 2017, Trondheim Spektrum underwent a significant renovation and extension.
 In June 2017, Veidekke Entreprenør won the contract valued at NOK 317 million (excluding VAT) to build the new multi-purpose hall.
 Construction work started in September 2017 and was completed in the autumn of 2019.
 The new venue has nine full-size handball courts and six children's mini courts.
 The main hall has 8,600 seats and concerts can be arranged with up to 12,000 spectators.

-In June 2019, Eventim Noway was announced as the official ticketing partner.
+In June 2019, Eventim Norway was announced as the official ticketing partner.
 The venue opened on 4 October 2019 with a performance by John Mayer during the European leg of his 2019 concert tour, I Guess I Just Feel Like World Tour.